pinco227/dev.pi/README.md

       - Settings [mobile](https://github.com/pinco227/dev.pi/blob/main/docs/wireframes/settings_mobile.png) / [desktop](https://github.com/pinco227/dev.pi/blob/main/docs/wireframes/settings_desktop.png)
   - ### Improvements
     - #### **Client Side**:
-      - #### All pages:
-        - Breadcrumbs between header and content
+      - **All pages**: Breadcrumbs between header and content
-      - #### Landing page
-        - Icons for education and experience items but no icon for testimonials.
+      - **Landing page**: Icons for education and experience items but no icon for testimonials.
-      - #### Blog Post page
-        - The post cover photo is displayed on the left.
+      - **Blog Post page**: The post cover photo is displayed on the left.
-      - #### Contact page
-        - Profile Picture is displayed instead of person icon and is not hidden on mobile.
+      - **Contact page**: Profile Picture is displayed instead of person icon and is not hidden on mobile.
     - #### **Admin Panel**:
       - #### All pages:
         - The layout is completely separate and different from the client side, different navbar which only includes **App** and **Logout** buttons and the menu panel is now a full height sidebar, no footer.